sguzunov/docs/docs/glue42-concepts/05_windows/02_workspaces/01_overview/overview.md

 ### Workspaces App Configuration

 Your custom Workspaces App, as every Glue42 enabled app, must have an [application configuration](../../../../developers/configuration/application/index.html) file.
 Note that [**Glue42 Enterprise**](https://glue42.com/enterprise/) expects only one application definition for a Workspaces App - i.e., one configuration file with `"type"` property set to `"workspaces"`.
-Having multiple Workspaces App definitions will cause unexpected behavior when handling Workspaces. [**Glue42 Enterprise**](https://glue42.com/enterprise/) comes with a Workspaces UI app and a configuration file for it named `workspaces.json` and located in `%LocalAppData%\Tick42\GlueDesktop\config\apps`.
+If multiple Workspaces App definitions are present, the first available one will be used. [**Glue42 Enterprise**](https://glue42.com/enterprise/) comes with a Workspaces UI app and a configuration file for it named `workspaces.json` and located in `%LocalAppData%\Tick42\GlueDesktop\config\apps`.
 Modify or replace this file with your own configuration file, or delete it, if your application configurations are stored at another location.

 The `"type"` property must be set to `"workspaces"`: